histamine intolerance food list low histamine diet

 The main issue with finding the right low histamine food list is that many foods can be a topic of contradiction.
 It’s hard to find two identical lists, leaving you a bit confused about your optimal histamine diet…

 As a histamine intolerance researcher, myself and a team of scientists have put together the most comprehensive, up-to-date low histamine food list available online.
+We used the evidence available from various sources to ensure our list is as correct as we could make it.
+And we've included foods that are not only histamine-containing themselves, but can affect histamine levels in the body in different ways.

 My goal is to give you the information you need to address histamine intolerance from all angles and experience symptomatic relief, regardless of the underlying cause.